 The Donors are listed below the graph on the Recipients screen.
 Here you can add new Donors, edit Donor details, and add pre-transplant genotyping samples to the Donors (using the 'Edit' button).
+The Name/ID and Relatedness is required.

-3.2 Samples
+4.3 Samples